-Global has designed a project website, www.globalalbany.com, which serves as a source of information about the proposed Project.
-This website, which was posted live on March 14, 2014, includes:
+Global has designed a project website, www.globalalbany.com, which serves as a source of information about the proposed project.
+This website, which was posted live on March 14, 2014, and has been updated as needed, includes:

-- A company overview - Documents pertinent to the permit modification application - Regulatory information - Information about Global's emergency response preparedness - This public participation plan and opportunities for the public to provide feedback - A list of meeting dates, times, and locations - Answers to commonly asked questions - Helpful links, including contact information for Global and the DEC.
+- A company overview - Documents pertinent to the permit modification application - Regulatory information - Information about Global's emergency response preparedness - This public participation plan and opportunities for the public to provide feedback - Meeting dates, times, and locations - Answers to commonly asked questions - Helpful links, including contact information for Global and DEC.